greg-raven/Impeachment-Chronicles/_posts/2023-05-17-systemic-fbi-corruption.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Durham report concludes that FBI had evidence the Steele Dossier could have been sourced to Russian disinformation and didn't disclose this fact to keep getting warrants to spy on Trump. <a href="https://t.co/61pbBO0kNb">pic.twitter.com/61pbBO0kNb</a></p>&mdash; Mark Hemingway (@Heminator) <a href="https://twitter.com/Heminator/status/1658197577223766018?ref_src=twsrc%5Etfw">May 15, 2023</a></blockquote>

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I was so disgusted by the Jan.
 6 riot that I deleted my Twitter account.
 I wrote introspective pieces on wanting to be part of the solution.
 (And I never liked Trump, and I thought Biden beat him.)<br><br>The Durham Report is 100x worse than Jan.
-6. It didn't reveal a handful of nuts… <a href="https://t.co/xYS4Kar9T6">pic.twitter.com/xYS4Kar9T6</a></p>&mdash; Political Sock (@politicalsock) <a href="https://twitter.com/politicalsock/status/1658245445183762433?ref_src=twsrc%5Etfw">May 15, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+6. It didn't reveal a handful of nuts... <a href="https://t.co/xYS4Kar9T6">pic.twitter.com/xYS4Kar9T6</a></p>&mdash; Political Sock (@politicalsock) <a href="https://twitter.com/politicalsock/status/1658245445183762433?ref_src=twsrc%5Etfw">May 15, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 It's been publicly known for decades that the FBI uses its surveillance, investigatory, and other law enforcement powers to manipulate American politics.
 Recall its surveillance of Martin Luther King Jr. and infamous FBI head J. Edgar Hoover's spying on the Supreme Court, Congress, and presidents.